hibernick/RasPreenFM2/README.md

 - changed the glide-times to longer

-- integrated the extra filters
+- integrated the extra filters (thanks to Toltekradiation!)

 - made the Filter polyphonic (Filter per Voice) instead paraphonic (Filter per Timbre)